nushell-prophet/nu-goodies/README.md

 def some_command [] {
     # some code
     if true {
-        cprint "here we have a really long line that we want to show to final user, yet we don't want to spoil our code formatting
+        cprint "Here we have a really long line that we want to show to the final user, yet we don't want to spoil our code formatting.

-            So we make a new paragraph with a double new line, and leave single new lines to be concatenated automatically by *cprint*" }
+            So we make a new paragraph with a double new line, and leave single new lines to be concatenated automatically by `cprint`."
+    }
 }